 Definition and Origin

 Situational homosexuality, sometimes referred to as pseudo-homosexuality, is sexual behavior that is different from the mannerisms that person normally exhibits.
-This is often due to a change in social environment that in some way permits, encourages, or compels this atypical behavior.
+This behavior is often due to a change in social environment that in some way permits, encourages, or compels this atypical behavior.
 Situational homosexuality may also occur when expression of a person’s typical behavior may not be possible.
 Situational homosexuality is not a widely used term in contemporary sociological discussions of sexuality.

 One reason this term is not usually heard today is that modern beliefs place sexuality on a continuum, so the term “situational homosexuality” classifies sexuality too rigidly.
 Sexual orientation is now understood to be fluid and non-binary (non-binary means not restricted to two fixed and rigid categories such as homosexual or heterosexual); the use of outdated terms to shield heterosexuals from the label of homosexuality may have been useful in a previously homophobic society, but currently only acts to reinforce the heteronormative attitudes of the past.
 Labeling people as situational homosexuals without fulling understanding the context of the situation can be misleading.
 This is because it makes the assumption that participants in same-sex sexual activity would not have done so were it not for their particular situation and are, therefore, not really homosexual, an assumption that should not be determined in such a casual manner.
 Attitudes towards homosexuality are changing with the mindset of new generations, so there are more tolerant attitudes that no longer require the shielding label of situational homosexuality.

 Examples of Situational Homosexuality